Anquan Boldin: 2013 season

+2014 season

 On March 3, 2014, it was announced that Boldin and the 49ers had agreed on a new two-year, $12 million contract, keeping Boldin in San Francisco.
+In Week 12, against Washington, he had nine receptions for 137 receiving yards and one receiving touchdown in the 17–13 victory.
+In the 2014 season, Boldin finished with 83 receptions for 1,062 receiving yards and five receiving touchdowns.

+2015 season

-On December 6, 2015, Boldin surpassed 13,000 career receiving yards in a week 13 game against the Chicago Bears.
-Boldin caught 5 passes for 37 yards in the win.
+In Weeks 5 and 6, Boldin recorded consecutive games going over the 100-yard mark against the New York Giants and Baltimore Ravens.
+On December 6, 2015, Boldin surpassed 13,000 career receiving yards in a Week 13 game against the Chicago Bears.
+In the 2015 season, Boldin had 69 receptions for 789 receiving yards and four receiving touchdowns.
+He won the NFL Walter Payton Man of the Year Award.

 Detroit Lions

 On July 28, 2016, Boldin signed with the Detroit Lions.
 He chose to wear 80 rather than 81 out of respect for the recently retired Calvin Johnson.

-On September 11, 2016, Boldin caught three passes for 35 yards in the season opening victory against the Indianapolis Colts.
-His 35 yards give him 13,230 yards for his career, moving ahead of Andre Reed for No. 16 all-time.
+On September 11, 2016, in the season opening victory against the Indianapolis Colts, Boldin reached 13,230 yards for his career, moving ahead of Andre Reed for No. 16 all-time.
 On September 18, 2016, Boldin caught his 75th career touchdown (and first with the Lions) against the Tennessee Titans.
 On October 23, 2016, Boldin caught the game-winning touchdown with 19 seconds left against the Washington Redskins.
-On November 6, 2016, Boldin caught his fifth touchdown of the season against the Minnesota Vikings.
-On November 24, 2016, Boldin caught seven passes for 69 yards and a touchdown against the Minnesota Vikings.
-Boldin recorded a 2-yard touchdown and a 9-yard reception.
-On December 11, 2016, Boldin's three receptions against the Chicago Bears, including a 16-yard second quarter TD, gave him 1,064 catches for his career, moving him into 10th all time, passing Andre Johnson.
+In Week 14, against the Chicago Bears, Boldin reached 1,064 receptions for his career, moving him into 10th all time, passing Andre Johnson.
 Boldin finished the season with 67 receptions on 95 targets for 584 yards and eight touchdowns.
-His 15 red zone receptions ranked No. 2 among NFL wide receivers in 2016.

 Buffalo Bills and retirement

 On August 7, 2017, Boldin signed a one-year contract with the Buffalo Bills.
-However, on August 20, 2017, less than two weeks after joining the team, Boldin abruptly retired, saying "his life's purpose is bigger than football" and he intended to focus on humanitarian work.
+He appeared in a preseason loss to the Eagles, catching one pass for five yards.
+On August 20, less than two weeks after joining the team, Boldin abruptly retired, saying "his life's purpose is bigger than football" and he intended to focus on humanitarian work.

-Boldin would hold an official retirement ceremony with the Baltimore Ravens on October 14, 2019.
+An official retirement ceremony for Boldin took place with the Baltimore Ravens on October 14, 2019.